How to Build a Success Mindset

 “The view you adopt for yourself profoundly affects the way you live your life.
 It can determine whether you become the person you want to be and whether you accomplish the things you value.”

-If you want to be successful in 2020, the most valuable gift you can give yourself is a success mindset.
+If you want to be successful this year, the most valuable gift you can give yourself is a success mindset.
 And since it’s the holiday season, we can see a beautiful illustration of the need for this mindset in Frank Capra’s classic movie, It’s a Wonderful Life.
 Let’s use the main character George Bailey as a case study.

 What Does Success Mean to You?